superb-archive/MoViStream/simulator/README.md

 ## Dataset

-We use BDD100k dataset to simulate multiple vehicles (i.e. nodes) producing real-time events to Kafka.
-The simulator streams on-device machine learning inference results (ex, labels) and vehicular sensor data (ex, location and velocity) to a kafka cluster (local / cloud).
+We use BDD100k dataset to simulate multiple vehicles (i.e. nodes), each producing event streams to Kafka.
+The simulator sends on-device machine learning inference results (ex, labels) and vehicular sensor data (ex, location and velocity) to a kafka cluster (local / cloud).

 ## Instructions